 What does an E&O Insurance cover?

-Errors & Omissions insurance policy covers the professionals, employees, partners, and a professional’s company or partnership for damages directly caused by providing or failing to provide professional services.
+Errors & Omissions insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More covers the professionals, employees, partners, and a professional’s company or partnership for damages directly caused by providing or failing to provide professional services.

 What are the third party expenses or losses that can be compensated by E&O?

 - Court, legal representation expenses and lawyer fees